-At the end of the process, the 100% compostable material has the same properties of synthetics, with a drastic reduction in energy used and consumed.
+At the end of the process, the 100% compostable material has the same properties as synthetics, with a drastic reduction in energy used and consumed.

 In 2008, Ecovative Design won the Postcode Lottery Green Challenge for the best technology that could positively impact climate change.
 With a 500,000€ check, Ecovative Design was able to build their first pilot plant.
 In 2015, they opened their second plant in Troy, New York.

-Not only are the mushroom-based plastics replacing oil-based plastics in shipping and packaging, but also in other uses, too, such as surfboards, automotive foams, tabletops and coffee cups, as well as blowing the material into wall cavities of small homes for eco-friendly insulation.
+Not only are the mushroom-based plastics replacing oil-based plastics in shipping and packaging, but also in other uses, too, such as surfboards, automotive foams, tabletops, and coffee cups, as well as blowing the material into the wall cavities of small homes for eco-friendly insulation.

 Want to try growing some of the innovative mushroom plastic yourself?
-Ecovative Design sells a Grow It Yourself Kit so that you can create your own innovative designs with mushroom-based technology.
+Ecovative sells Grow-It-Yourself Mushroom® Material so that you can create your own innovative designs with mushroom-based technology.

 Feature image courtesy of Rogan Templer